-Here the various S-matrices are projection matrices, analogous to the matrix S_x defined above.
 All equations can be computed in constant time.
 The effect of this approximation is the deactivation of the features Y^0 , while introducing only new links between active features.
 The sparsification rule requires knowledge of the mean vector μ_t for all active features, which is obtained via the approximation technique described in the previous section.
-Without proof, we notice that the sparsification does not affect the mean μ_t , that is, $H_t^{-1}b_t^T = [\tilde{H}t]^{-1}[\tilde{b}t]^T$.
-This property is essential for the consistency of our approximation.
+From (51), it is obvious that the sparsification does not affect the mean μ_t , that is, $H_t^{-1}b_t^T = [\tilde{H}t]^{-1}[\tilde{b}t]^T$.
+Furthermore, our approximation minimizes the KL dovergence to the correct posterior.
+These property is essential for the consistency of our approximation.

 The sparsification is executed whenever a measurement update of a motion update would violate a sparseness constraint.
 Active features are chosen for deactivation in reverse order of the magnitude of their link.
-This strategy is believed to minimize the approximation error, and it tends to deactivate features whose last sighting is furthest away in time.
+This strategy tends to deactivate features whose last sighting is furthest away in time.
+Empirically, it induces approximation errors that are negligible for appropriately chosen sparseness constraints θ_x and θ_y .